windnode/WindNODE_ABW/docs/land_eligibility.rst

 +-------------------------------+---------------------+-------------+-----------------------+----------------+
 | **Reference:** Designated priority areas of status quo (*VR/EG*: 3590 ha)                 | **750**        |
 +-------------------------------+---------------------+-------------+-----------------------+----------------+

+\* A reduction to 10 % of the total potential area is estimated for the case-by-case examination, cf.
+:ref:`re_wind_cbc`.

 An analysis of the results is given in the end of this chapter: :ref:`re_results_land_use`.